selwynpolit/d9book/book/setup_mac.md

 {: .note }
 This is a toggle, so if you press it twice, it will turn the `.` files off again.

+### Set main display monitor

+In the System settings, displays, set your main display monitor to the monitor that you want.
+Otherwise things pop up on the other monitors.

 ## Homebrew
 Install the [Homebrew package manager](https://brew.sh/).
 This will allow you to install almost any app from the command line.
 This provides the `brew` command used extensively in this guide.